Alley: Definition

 In landscaping, an allée or avenue is traditionally a straight route with a line of trees or large shrubs running along each side.
 In most cases, the trees planted in an avenue will be all of the same species or cultivar, so as to give uniform appearance along the full length of the avenue.
 The French term allée is used for avenues planted in parks and landscape gardens, as well as boulevards such as the Grand Allée in Quebec City, Canada, and Karl-Marx-Allee in Berlin.

 In older cities and towns in Europe, alleys are often what is left of a medieval street network, or a right of way or ancient footpath.
 Similar paths also exist in some older North American towns and cities.
 In some older urban development in North America lanes at the rear of houses, to allow for deliveries and garbage collection, are called alleys.
 Alleys and ginnels were also the product of the 1875 Public Health Act in the United Kingdom, where usually alleys run along the back of streets of terraced houses, with ginnels connecting them to the street every fifth house.
 Alleys may be paved, or unpaved, and a blind alley is a cul-de-sac.
 Modern urban developments may also provide a service road to allow for waste collection, or rear access for fire engines and parking.

 Steps and stairs

-Because of geography, steps (stairs) are the predominant form of alley in hilly cities and towns.
-This includes Quebec City in Canada and in the United States Pittsburgh (see Steps of Pittsburgh), Cincinnati (see Steps of Cincinnati), Minneapolis, Seattle, and San Francisco as well as Hong Kong, Genoa and Rome.
+Because of geography, stairs are a common form of footpath in hilly cities and towns.
+This includes those in Pittsburgh, Cincinnati, Seattle, Portland, Oregon, and San Francisco in the United States, as well as Hong Kong, Quebec City, Quebec, Canada, and Rome.
+Stairway trails are found in a number of hilly American cities.
+This includes the Stairway Trails in Bernal Heights, East San Francisco.